sutoiku/puffin/docs/Cloudless.md

 - Out-of-the-box integration of all required components and services
 - Fully automated provisioning and maintenance
 - Lower risk of service disruption due to incorrect configuration
+- Downstream migration and consolidation

+## Migration
+Whenever PuffinDB is deployed using a cloudless option, it can be easily migrated to a cloud account owned and operated by the customer.

+## Consolidation
+Multiple cloudless PuffinDB account can be consolidated into a single one (cloudless and not).